 Is the ice maker turned on?

 Check to make sure the ice maker is turned "on".
-For instructions on turning the ice maker "on" and "off" please see reference the Use and Care Guide.
+For instructions on turning the ice maker "on" and "off" please see reference the Owner's Manual.

 Do you have the correct water pressure?